pSyqidyllik/Data-Analytics/README.md

 <br>

-**-Feel free to check out these notebook and other files, which includes the documentation of project I've done as an aspiring *data analyst*.
+**-Feel free to check out the notebook and other files, which includes the documentation of project I've done as an aspiring *data analyst*.
 Thank you!**